Showing posts with label Religion. Show all posts

 Para Taktsang.
 Source:Wikipedia

-Paro Taktsang (Dzongkha: སྤ་གྲོ་སྟག་ཚང་ spa phro stag tshang / spa gro stag tshang) is the popular name of Taktsang Palphug Monastery (also known as Tiger's Nest), a prominent Himalayan Buddhist sacred site and temple complex, located in the cliff side of the upper Paro valley, in Bhutan.
-A temple complex was first built in 1692, around the Taktsang Senge Samdup (stag tshang seng ge bsam grub) cave where Guru Padmasambhava is said to have meditated for three years, three months, three weeks, three days and three hours in the 8th century.
+Paro Taktsang (Dzongkha: སྤ་གྲོ་སྟག་ཚང་ spa phro stag tshang / spa gro stag tshang) is the popular name for Taktsang Palphug Monastery (also known as Tiger's Nest), a prominent Himalayan Buddhist sacred site and temple complex located on the cliffside of the upper Paro valley in Bhutan.
+The temple complex was first built in 1692 around the Taktsang Senge Samdup (stag tshang seng ge bsam grub) cave, where Guru Padmasambhava is said to have meditated for three years, three months, three weeks, three days, and three hours in the 8th century.
 Padmasambhava is credited with introducing Buddhism to Bhutan.
-Today, Paro Taktsang is the best known of the thirteen taktsang or "tiger lair" caves in which he meditated.
+Today, Paro Taktsang is the best-known of the thirteen taktsang or “tiger lair” caves where he meditated.

-The longing thoughts and observations from recent trip to Paro Taktsang need to be shared.
-One who visit will know the basic rules and regulation.
-I am trying to let who plan to visit to understand basic rules and regulation of visiting Paro Taktsang.
+I feel the longing to share thoughts and observations from my recent trip to Paro Taktsang.
+Anyone who visits will know the basic rules and regulations.
+I am trying to help those planning a visit understand what to expect.

 Thursday, July 23, 2015